Fast Car: Jonas Blue version

 In 2015, a tropical house cover of "Fast Car" was released by British record producer Jonas Blue.
-It is Blue's debut single and features the vocals from British singer Dakota.
+It is Blue's debut single and features the vocals from British singer Dakota; it is also her debut single.
 It is the lead single of Blue's debut album Blue (2018).
 The Club Mix was included on Blue's compilation, Jonas Blue: Electronic Nature – The Mix 2017.

 Background and inspiration

-In an interview with iHeartRadio, Blue stated Chapman's original 1988 hit is a favorite of Blue's mother's, who would often play it in the car.
+In an interview with iHeartRadio, Blue stated Chapman's original 1988 hit is a favorite of his mother, who would often play it in the car.
 "It was a good song in London [during] that time when I was growing up, so it was always on the radio," he went on to say.
 "And it just kind of stuck with me.
 It was that song on the long journeys, and I loved it."